ejach/InventoryApplication/README.md

 ### Docker-Compose

+1. Run `$ docker volume create --name db-data` to create the volume used by the MySQL database
-1. Use the [docker-compose](https://github.com/ejach/InventoryApplication/blob/main/docker-compose.yml) file and edit the `environment` variables as needed:
+2. Use the [docker-compose](https://github.com/ejach/InventoryApplication/blob/main/docker-compose.yml) file and edit the `environment` variables as needed:

 ```yaml
 version: '3.8'